ugam44/jq-make-sticky/README.md

 </ul>

 <h3>What makes jq-make-sticky cool?</h3>
-<p>jq-make-sticky will automatically calculate the position of where your sticky elements (yes I said elements) will go.
-This means that you can make several things on the page sticky, and they will stack in the correct position based on how many sticky elements are currently active - no more manually hacking your way through this! jq-make-sticky also uses a technique that does not change document flow when you make things stick/unsticky.</p>
+<p>jq-make-sticky will automatically calculate the position of where your sticky elements will go.
+This means that you can make several things on the page sticky, and they will stack in the correct position based on how many sticky elements are currently active - no more manually hacking your way through this! jq-make-sticky also uses a technique that does not change document flow when you make things stick/unstick.</p>

 <h2>Syntax</H2>
-`$("elements").makeSticky([options]);
+`$("elements").makeSticky([options]);`

 <h2>Options</h2>
 <table>